verana-labs/verana-docs/docs/learn/verifiable-public-registry/20-trust-registries.md

 ```

-The VVTN is agnostic to the specific DID methods used.
-Trust resolution is performed externally, outside the VVTN, allowing flexibility and interoperability across ecosystems.
+A VPR is agnostic to the specific DID methods used.
+Trust resolution is performed externally, outside the VPR, allowing flexibility and interoperability across ecosystems.